mjheitland/tfs3lambda/README.md

-# Copying files between two EC2 instances using S3 and Lambda (triggered by S3 events)
+# Copying files between two EC2 instances using S3 and Lambda (triggered by S3 events) with SSM

 The following components get created:
 + 1 S3 bucket